 Let's put Spanish peanut production with late planting dates in perspective by looking at the issue of days to maturity for the common Texas A&M Spanish peanut line Tamnut OL06 (other lines discussed previously like OLin and Tamspan 90 are no longer contracted).
 Most Spanish peanut varieties require about 140-145 days for proper maturity in a normal year (maturation is dependent on heat unit accumulation, which slows considerably for later planted peanuts).
 For this crop planted on June 1 above Littlefield, the average killing frost is October 22nd.
-From June 1 then a 'typical' estimated maturity date is October 13th, within 10 days of a killing frost.
+From June 1 then a 'typical' estimated maturity date is October 18th, within 5 days of a killing frost (Table 1 dates represent potentially ~1/2 to 3/4 of full-season yields).
 This is unnecessarily risky.
 And cool weather can be expected after September 20th to achieve much lower heat unit accumulation that far north in a typical year, thus making 140-145 days 150 days and longer.
 Grade will be lower.
-Each missed day of planting in early or mid June is equivalent to 2-3 days of delayed maturity in terms of heat unit accumulation in late September to mid October.
+Each missed day of planting in late May and early June is equivalent to 2-3 days of delayed maturity in terms of heat unit accumulation in late September to mid October.